Bricktech2000/Atto-8/asm/README.md

 # Asm

-_Optimizing assembler for Atto-8 microprocessor_
+_Optimizing assembler for Atto-8 microarchitecture_

 ## Overview

 The assembler loads an assembly file from `argv[1]` and outputs a memory image file to `argv[2]` which is exactly `0x100` bytes in size.
-Code generation adheres to microprocessor specification as defined in [/spec/microprocessor.md](../spec/microprocessor.md).
+Code generation adheres to microarchitecture specification as defined in [/spec/microarchitecture.md](../spec/microarchitecture.md).

 Assembly consists of the following process: